chrisaxelson/tax4sa/README.md

 ## Data

-The data can be accessed by entering either `SARS_annual`, `SARS_monthly`, `NT_forecasts`, `STATSSA`, `SARB` or `DMRE_fuel` and is in a tidy format to ease analysis within R. The package needs to be reinstalled to update the data.
-If you would like to load all the data into your environment, you can run:
+The data can be accessed by entering either `NT_Budget_revenue`, `SARS_monthly`, `NT_forecasts`, `STATSSA`, `SARB` or `DMRE_fuel` and is in a tidy format to ease analysis within R. The package needs to be reinstalled to update the data.
+If you would like to load all the data into your environment to check what is available, you can run:

 ``` r
 library(tax4sa)
 load_tax4sa_data()
 ```

-### South African Revenue Service
+### National Treasury

 #### Revenue